ajaynarayanan/ajaynarayanan.github.io/_posts/2025-04-27-insect-detection.md

 ## Insect detection with YOLO

 Motion detection points out _where_ to look, and **YOLO** tells us _what_ is moving.
-YOLO is an object detection model that draws boxes around objects and labels them.
+YOLO<d-cite key="redmon2016you"></d-cite> is an object detection model that draws boxes around objects and labels them.
 We use YOLO for insects because:

 * **Real-time:** Runs at video speed, even on small devices.
 * **All-in-one:** Finds both location and the insect’s identity in a single pass.
 * **Open-source:** Free models (YOLOv8) and easy training tools are available.

+We now describe the original version of YOLO.
+Although many improvements have been made across subsequent versions, the core ideas outlined below remain the same.

 ### The quick YOLO tour